awdem/bank-tech-test/README.md

 # Bank-Tech-Test

 Practice tech test for Maker's Academy.
+A simple bank account program that allows you to make deposits and withdrawals and will print a statement of all the transactions in your account.
+Data does not persist between instances of the program runnning.

 ## Specification